erszcz/msc-thesis/dfly-multiboot.md

 Given the aforementioned limitations of GRUB and the CPU the cleanest possible way of loading a 64 bit kernel is by embedding some 32 bit code into the 64 bit kernel.
-This limits the address the kernel can be loaded at to the width of 32 bits.
+This limits the choice of kernel load location to the 32 bit addressable space.

-In case of DragonFly BSD this 32 bit code would realize roughly the same functionality as `sys/boot/pc32/libi386/x86_64_tramp.S` which is part of the native `dloader`.
+In case of DragonFly BSD this 32 bit code would realize roughly the same functionality as `sys/boot/pc32/libi386/x86_64_tramp.S` which is part of the native `dloader`:
-This functionality is:

-- setting a preliminary memory mapping;
+- It would set a preliminary memory mapping.
-  this mapping actually maps each gigabyte of logical memory to point to the first gigabyte of physical memory;
+  Each (without loss of generality 1GiB in size) block of logical memory would point to the first block of physical memory.
-  that way the kernel may be loaded to low physical memory but still be linked to use high logical addresses,
+  That way the kernel could be loaded to low physical memory but still be linked to use high logical addresses.

+  TODO: maybe a diagram of the mapping?

-- enabling paging, entering long mode and jumping to the 64 bit entry point of the kernel.
+- It would enable paging, enter long mode and jump to the 64 bit entry point of the kernel.

-Implementation of this approach is yet to be carried out.
+One problem with this approach is that there would be two distinct entry points to the kernel: one for `dloader`, which is capable of booting the kernel straight into long mode, and another for protected mode only GRUB.
+That would require using the _a.out kludge_, i.e. apart from embedding the Multiboot header into the kernel image, embedding some extra fields which would override the meta information already stored in the ELF headers.
+As the names suggests, the technique is hardly elegant, but in case of two possible entry points might be unavoidable.

+Implementation of this approach was tried during the project, but due to the involved complexity and limited amount of time was not successful.
+This path is open for pursuing in the future.

 # Tools of the Trade